How to build a capsule wardrobe 2024 - according to style experts

 When it comes to choosing the right tops for your capsule wardrobe many of these decisions will in large part be down to your particular body type and the silhouette of top that works best for you.

 If you have a larger bust, you will be more likely to opt for a scoop or v-neck over a boat or high neck top as it helps to balance your proportions.
-Likewise, if you are a pear shape, you may want to emphasize your shoulders to balance out wider hips, meaning that puff sleeve heads or a shoulder-padded top could work best for your figure.
+Likewise, if you are a pear shape, you may want to emphasise your shoulders to balance out wider hips, meaning that puff sleeves or shoulder pads could work best for your figure.

-The types of tops you need in a capsule wardrobe include: round/scoop neck, V-neck, Breton top, camisole, wrap top, sweatshirt.
+The types of tops you need in a capsule wardrobe include: round/scoop neck, V-neck, Breton top, camisole, sweatshirt.

 You might automatically associate knitwear with winter months, but must-have knitwear can play an important role in your capsule wardrobe all year.
-While heavier knits you might only pull out on the iciest of days, lightweight cotton iterations make a great basic building block in spring and summer months.
-The exact shape of knitwear you opt for, like with tops will depend on your body type.
+While you might only wear heavier knits – such as the best oversized jumpers - on the iciest of days, lightweight cotton iterations make a great basic building block in spring and summer months.
 If you're looking for the most versatility stick to neutrals and block colours that will remain timeless.

-The types of knitwear you need in a capsule wardrobe include: Breton striped sweater, cashmere sweater, fitted roll neck, cable knit sweater, V-neck sweater, loungewear hoodie, sweater dress, short cardigan, long cardigan.
+The types of knitwear you need in a capsule wardrobe include: Striped sweater, cashmere sweater, fitted roll neck, cable knit sweater, V-neck sweater, loungewear hoodie, sweater dress, short cardigan, long cardigan.

 When it comes to the best shirts for your capsule wardrobe there are a few different silhouettes to consider.
-Opt for classic styles from quality brands to ensure these pieces last.
-Inject your capsule wardrobe each season with new trend-led prints and colours to refresh your look, but always make sure you have the building block basics covered.
+Opt for classic styles like boyfriend shirts from quality brands to ensure these pieces last, then you can update these styles with new trend-led prints or colours to refresh you look.

 The types of shirts you need in a capsule wardrobe include: White shirt, silk blouse, pussy-bow blouse, statement collar shirt, denim shirt and striped shirt.